lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ### Data Workflow Screens from Terra

-1. Starter screen - select 'Browse Data' [![terra-start](/images/terra-start.png)]()
+1. View Terra.bio welcome page -> click 'Browse Data'
+ [![terra-start](/images/terra-start.png)]()
-2. Review Showcase & Tutorials (View Datasets Section) Click the top left menu and Create a Workspace to get started [![workspace](/images/workspace.png)]()
+2. Review Showcase & Tutorials (View Datasets Section) -> click the top left menu and Create a Workspace to get started [![workspace](/images/workspace.png)]()
 3. Review available reference data [![all-data](/images/all-data.png)]()
-4. Explore 1000 Genomes Public Dataset.
-Click 'Save in Terra' to save your selection as a cohort in your Terra workspace [![data](/images/data.png)]()
+4. Explore 1000 Genomes Public Dataset -> click 'Save in Terra' to save your selection as a cohort in your Terra workspace [![data](/images/data.png)]()
 5. Import your selected data into your Terra workspace [![import-data](/images/import-data.png)]()
 6. Select the files in your Terra workspace Data section [![view-data](/images/view-data.png)]()
-7. Use the blue `+` buttons to add files to your workspace [![add-files](/images/add-files.png)]()
+7. Click the blue `+` buttons to add files to your workspace [![add-files](/images/add-files.png)]()
 8. Use the data preview to examine your reference data in your workspace [![data-workspace](/images/data-workspace.png)]()
-9. Work with your selected data using the IGV viewer or WDL workflow [![open-with](/images/open-with.png)]()
+9. View your selected data using the IGV viewer (or perform analysis using a WDL/cromwell Terra workflow) [![open-with](/images/open-with.png)]()
 10. Example of using the integrated IGV file viewer to view a files [![data-igv](/images/data-igv.png)]()